-Yuki Cheng, a Year 3 student enrolled in CUHK’s pharmacy programme, has always wanted to engage in community service.
+Yuki Cheng, a recent graduate enrolled in CUHK’s pharmacy programme, has always wanted to engage in community service.
 A chemistry and human sciences enthusiast, Yuki believes that pharmacy is the subject of her choice.
 Her decision was also affected by the sad fact that one of her close family members is suffering from Graves Disease, an autoimmune disorder that can lead to hyperthyroidism.
 Witnessing herself the havoc wreaked by the side effects of medication on someone she loves dearly, Yuki began to wonder the difference it would have made should her family member be better informed and supported.
 It was then that the younger Yuki came to realize the importance of pharmacy to public health.
 Such experience has cemented Yuki’s determination to apply herself to pharmacy studies, which is in fact far more diverse than she had originally thought.
 Now she knows that pharmacy is a multidisciplinary subject, covering a wide range of fields such as pharmaceutics, medicinal chemistry, pharmacy practice and law, biochemistry, and herbal medicines, etc.

 Upon graduation, Yuki shall be joining a profession of which 25% of its workforce is made up of CUHK graduates.
 On top of hospitals and clinics, pharmacists in Hong Kong also find employment in pharmaceutical companies, teaching and research, geriatric care and civil service.
 According to Prof. Zuo Zhong, Director of the School of Pharmacy, many CUHK BPharm alumni are now serving key positions in various pharmacy sectors in Hong Kong.